 September is not only back to school month, but it’s also Childhood Obesity Awareness Month.
 Childhood obesity is a growing epidemic in the United States that affects more than 30 percent of children.
 This number has tripled since 1980 making it one of the biggest threats to the health of American children.
+If trends continue, children today could be the first generation to live shorter, less healthy lives than their parents.

 When you are a parent, your goal is to protect your children.
 While you don’t have control over everything your children encounter, you play a major part in their health and wellness.
 Preventing and managing childhood obesity starts in the home.
 It’s easy to put the TV on for the kids while you get caught up on household chores.
 Sometimes that’s the best fix for that particular situation.
 It becomes a problem when this behavior becomes a habit and a lifestyle for your family.